Chapter 7 :

 IN PRAISE OF THE NOSE

-If we had an image of God here, i would worship Hedgehogs : they can hardly see or hear, but they snuffel like world champions, their whole reality and sense of self and the world outside, rotates around smells, ... where we think: objects produce smells; a hedgehog thinks: smells produce objects.
+If we had an image of God here, i would worship Hedgehogs : they can hardly see or hear, but they snuffel like world champions.
+Their whole reality and sense of self and the world outside rotates around smells, ... where we think: objects produce smells; a hedgehog thinks, and experiences: smells produce objects.

 MEDITATION AND SMELLING